-But it’s not only execs that are getting hired.
-Job openings in cannabis range from the C-Suite to the mailroom, and even to internships.
-With summer just around the corner, I’ve decided to take a look at some internship opportunities in cannabis.
+But it’s not only execs that are getting hired—job openings in cannabis range from the C-Suite to the mailroom and even to internships.
+With summer just around the corner, I’ve decided to look at some internship opportunities in cannabis.

 Millennials And Cannabis Internships

-Cannabis jobs are not only very cool, and often very rewarding on a personal level, but they also pay well.
-A salary survey published in April on Marijuana Business Magazine assures salaries for entry-level positions are usually above average in cannabis, when compared to other industries.
+Cannabis jobs are not only very cool and often very rewarding on a personal level, but they also pay well.
+A salary survey published in April on Marijuana Business Magazine assures salaries for entry-level positions are usually above average in cannabis compared to other industries.

-Springbig (Boca Raton, FL), a cannabis dispensary CRM and loyalty rewards software company, is looking to hire interns in each of their departments: marketing, client services, development, and sales.
+Spring big (Boca Raton, FL), a cannabis dispensary CRM and loyalty rewards software company, is looking to hire interns in their departments: marketing, client services, development, and sales.

-CannaSafe (Los Angeles, CA), an accredited cannabis testing laboratory, is hiring lab technicians and assistants this summer.
+CannaSafe (Los Angeles, CA), an accredited cannabis testing laboratory, hires lab technicians and assistants this summer.
 A few of their interns from last summer are returning with full-time positions this year.

-LeafLink (New York, NY), a wholesale e-commerce platform, is searching for a graphic design intern, and a sales and development intern.
+LeafLink (New York, NY), a wholesale e-commerce platform, searches for a graphic design intern and a sales and development intern.

-Publicly traded Green Thumb Industries (Chicago, IL) is seeking to employ a full-time corporate sales intern for what they call a “cannabis career immersion” experience.
+Publicly traded Green Thumb Industries (Chicago, IL) is seeking to employ a full-time corporate sales intern for a “cannabis career immersion” experience.

 High There!
-(Venice, CA), a cannabis social network, directory, and community, is looking for undergraduate students that are eager to learn about marketing in the cannabis industry.
+(Venice, CA), a cannabis social network, directory, and community is looking for undergraduate students eager to learn about marketing in the cannabis industry.

-HelloMD (Larkspur, CA), a health and wellness company, is looking for social media and content interns.
+HelloMD (Larkspur, CA), a health and wellness company, looks for social media and content interns.

 The Drug Policy Alliance (New York, NY) is trying to find a public policy and advocacy intern.